iandinwoodie/cpp-design-patterns-for-humans/README.md

 possible.
 </p>
 <p align="center">
-This work, "C++ Design Patterns for Humans", is a derivative of
+This work is a derivative of
 <a href="https://github.com/kamranahmedse/design-patterns-for-humans">
 "Design Patterns for Humans"</a> by <a href="https://github.com/kamranahmedse">
 kamranahmedse</a>, used under